runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

 custom workflows.

 ### Multiple Atlantis Servers Handle The Same Repository
-Running multiple Atlantis servers to handles the same repository can be done to separate permissions for each Atlantis server.
+Running multiple Atlantis servers to handle the same repository can be done to separate permissions for each Atlantis server.
 In this case, a different [atlantis.yaml](repo-level-atlantis-yaml.html) repository config file can be used by using different `repos.yaml` files.

 For example, consider a situation where a separate `production-server` atlantis uses repo config `atlantis-production.yaml` and `staging-server` atlantis uses repo config `atlantis-staging.yaml`.